sbu-python-class/python-science/content/12-extensions/extensions-overview.md

     compiled C code.

-    The advantage here is that the code looks like python, with some declarations of the variable types wit `cdef`.
+    The advantage here is that the code looks like python, with some declarations of the variable types with `cdef`.
 Performance can be really great when you need to explicitly write out loops over NumPy array indices.